redis/redis-doc/topics/protocol.md

 RESP is binary-safe and does not require processing of bulk data transferred from one process to another, because it uses prefixed-length to transfer bulk data.

-Ntoe: the protocol outlined here is only used for client-server communication.
+Note: the protocol outlined here is only used for client-server communication.
 Redis Cluster uses a different binary protocol in order to exchange messages between nodes.

 Networking layer
 ----------------